Finc8888/Gladys-Blog/deploy/README.md

 ## 🎯 Overview

-Gladys Blog is a static site created with Hugo and deployed in Docker containers with Nginx.
+GladysAI-Blog is a static site created with Hugo and deployed in Docker containers with Nginx.
 The project supports:

 - ✅ **Local deployment** for development and testing
 - ✅ **Automatic deployment** via Jenkins CI/CD